One person killed in fighting between pro- and anti-government activists in Thai capital

 “I did it to solve the problems of the country,” he said.
 “Because the situation turned out this way, I had no other choice.”

-Al Jazeera’s Selina Downes, reporting from Bangkok, said the emergency law gave the prime minister absolute control over the situation, as he had made himself defence minister when he was elected in January and was therefore in charge of the military.
+Al Jazeera’s correspondent Downes said the emergency law gave the prime minister absolute control over the situation, as he had made himself defence minister when he was elected in January and was therefore in charge of the military.

-The state of emergency gives Samak special powers outside of the constitution to deploy police and soldiers on the streets to quell protests.
+Under a state of emergency, Samak has special powers outside of the constitution to deploy police and soldiers on the streets to quell protests.